 Ex Pen - An exercise pen is a fold-able metal puppy pen which can be set up anywhere.
 You can buy a couple of ex pens and build an instant, temporary outdoor play yard.
 Handy and portable.
 Can be used to block off areas in your home, as well.
 I highly recommend this!
 Helps with potty training.

 Food Dishes - Avoid plastic.
-Best option is stainless steel.
+The best option is stainless steel.

-NOTE: When we send a precious puppy off to it’s new home, we will provide a goody bag containing the important essentials.
-In your Foxwyn tote bag, you will find a full bag of dog food, duck feet, doggie cookies, safe toys, and a well-fitting soft puppy harness with leash.
+NOTE: When we send a precious puppy off to it’s new home, we will provide a goody bag containing the important essentials to get you started.

 -

-For the first 72 hours after your puppy arrives home, no paws may touch the ground in your home.
-The puppy is either in your arms, going potty outside, or in a crate.
+The First 72 Hours For the first three days after your puppy comes home, no paws touch the floor inside.
+Your puppy should be in your arms, going potty outside, or resting in a crate.
 The more time spent in your arms, the better.
-Not only will this help facilitate potty training, but this technique has other important benefits.
+This not only jumpstarts potty training but also provides important bonding benefits.

-Your puppy will need to go outside immediately upon waking up from nap or sleep.
+Take your puppy outside immediately after waking up from any nap or sleep.

 -